 The Companies Law specifies the duty of care and fiduciary duties that an "Office Holder" owes to a company.
-An Office Holder is defined as a director, general manager, chief business manager, deputy general manager, vice general manager, any other person who fulfills these functions without regard to that person's title or other manager directly subordinate to the general manager.
+An Office Holder is defined as a director, general manager, chief business manager, deputy general manager, vice general manager, any other person who fulfills these functions without regard to that person's title and any other manager directly subordinate to the general manager.
+Under the Companies Law, the general manager of a corporation has authority equivalent to that of a president or chief executive officer of a U.S. corporation.
+For such purposes, our general manager is Bezhalel Machlis, our President and Chief Executive Officer.
 Each person listed as a director or executive officer in Item 6.
 Directors - Senior Management and Employees - Directors and Executive Officers, is an Office Holder of Elbit Systems.

 Under the Companies Law, an Office Holder's fiduciary duty includes the general duty to act in good faith and for the benefit of the company, avoiding any conflict of interest between the Officer Holder's position in the company and his or her personal affairs.
-The fiduciary duty also includes avoiding any competition with the company and avoiding exploiting any business opportunity of the company in order to receive personal advantage for the Office Holder or others.
+The fiduciary duty also includes avoiding any competition with the company and any exploitation of a business opportunity of the company in order to receive personal advantage for the Office Holder or others.
 Also, the Office Holder is required to disclose to the company any information or documents relating to the company's affairs that the Office Holder has received due to his or her position as an Office Holder.
 Under the Companies Law voting agreements among directors or a director's failure to exercise independent judgment while voting are each considered a breach of fiduciary duty.
 The duty of care requires an Office Holder to act in a way that a reasonable Office Holder would act in the same position and under similar circumstances.
 This includes the duty to utilize reasonable means to obtain information regarding the advisability of a given action submitted for his or her approval or performed by virtue of his or her position and all other relevant information.